beta/blog/source/_posts/2018-05-22-better-design-of-options-for-go-types.md

 logger.Verbosity = 1
 ```

-This is the easiest and most flexible way, but also the most dangerous and clumsy way.
-You lose all control of the value set by the user, and you will not be notified if the option is changed.
+This is the easiest way to implement an option.
+However, you will lose all control of the value set by the user, and you will not be notified if the option is changed.

 A better way to provide the options is to use setter functions, which is really popular in Java.